 So how can you make sure you’re managing your finances properly?

-If you haven’t already, you should set up for better cash flow management.
-Basic bookkeeping can be dull, but you need to do it to keep track of money going in and out.
+If you haven’t already, you should set up for better cash-flow management.
+Basic bookkeeping can be monotonous, but you need to do it to keep track of money going in and out.

 You’ll also need to keep records of money going out—such as vendor and supplier purchases, and payroll.

 Why is managing cash flow necessary for small businesses?